Tradition: Thaumat (senke)

 “I won’t tell,” the masked woman said, staying her with a hand.

 “I did a very bad thing,” The girl confessed.
 She raised the mangled body of a pakaquoia out of the river, a strange, craven creature of silk and straw.
 It lay limp in her hands.

 “It wouldn’t stop,” The girl said, tears spilling out of her eyes.
 “It just wouldn’t stop.
 It sang and sang and all the words in the song were awful, just awful, like something out of a nightmare.
 I didn’t mean to hurt it.
 I just wanted it to stop.”

 The masked woman knelt down beside the girl, touching her shoulder gently.
-“Mu piché, it was a bad thing you did, but the river can't wash away what idle hands could mend.
+“Mu piché, it was a bad thing you did, but the river can’t wash away what idle hands can mend.
 Lay her in the water tonight.
-Tomorrow, I will show you how...”
+Tomorrow, I will show you how…”

 “What do I do?”
 She asked the woman, barely able to hear herself over the din.
 “I yell and scream and cry and beg and it never stops.”

 “Hm,” The Mask in Black stepped back from it all, and looked the two of them up and down.
 “Have you tried singing along?”

 The girl opened her eyes and looked down at the pakaquoia in her lap, the wretched little thing screaming its head off.
 She opened her mouth and began to sing, too.